First Aid Kit

 • Emergency blanket;

-• Sports Injury Spray;
+• Sports injury spray;

-• Heat or cold packs;
+• Hot or cold packs;

 • Insect repellent;

-• Medications for nausea and diarrhea.
+• Medication for motion sickness and diarrhea.

-First Aid Kit Conservation
+Maintaining Your First Aid Kit